Divergence-Based Adaptive Aggregation for Byzantine Robust Federated Learning

 \item CIFAR-10 dataset~\cite{krizhevsky2009learning}: For the image classification task, the CIFAR-10 dataset is composed of 60,000 color images in a total of 10 classes.
 We employ a CNN with two $5 \times 5$ padded convolutional layers to extract hierarchical features and predict across 10 classes.

 \item CIFAR-100 dataset~\cite{krizhevsky2009learning}: For the fine-grained image classification task, the CIFAR-100 dataset contains 60,000 color images categorized into 100 classes.
-We adopt a deeper CNN comprising three $3 \times 3$ padded convolutional layers followed by max pooling operations, and two fully connected layers, culminating in a 100-class output layer. \end{itemize} Consider an FL system with $40$ workers, and each worker performs $U=5$ local updates in each training round.
+We adopt a deeper CNN comprising three $3 \times 3$ padded convolutional layers followed by max pooling operations, and two fully connected layers, culminating in a 100-class output layer. { We also consider the WRN-28-4 model~\cite{zagoruyko2016wide}, which is a derivative of the standard ResNet architecture.
+The WRN-28-4 model has 28 convolutional layers and a widening factor of 4 to expand base feature channels, while incorporating Batch Normalization within its widened residual blocks to stabilize the optimization process. } \end{itemize} Consider an FL system with $40$ workers, and each worker performs $U=5$ local updates in each training round.
 To characterize data heterogeneity, we utilize the Dirichlet distribution with parameter $\beta$~\cite{pmlr-v162-qu22a,jhunjhunwala2023fedexp,Kim_2024_CVPR}.
 Specifically, we sample $p_k \sim \operatorname{Dir}(\beta)$ and allocate a proportion $p_{k,j}$ of image class $k$ instances to device $j$.
 A smaller $\beta$ represents a more imbalanced data distribution.
 Here, we choose $\beta=0.1$ and $0.5$ to represent strong and moderate data heterogeneity, respectively.
-By default, we set the stepsize $\eta = 0.01$ and the batch size is 10.
+By default, we set the stpdfize $\eta = 0.01$ and the batch size is 10.
 To simulate partial worker participation, we set the worker subset size to $S=10$ per round.
 The FL environment is set up in PyTorch 2.5.1 on a Windows 10 operating system with one 4090 GPU.